Passport to English Logo

 - No, they haven't.

-(Negative in red)
+(Negative in red text)

-(Contractions in parenthesis)
+(Contractions in parentheses)

 Past Participles